Strange Voices: Plot

 Nicole is a bright, gifted and attractive college student, with a normal home life and a boyfriend.
-Trouble starts when she gets paranoid that her boyfriend is cheating on her and comments that "they" told her everything.
-She returns home and starts to hear voices.
-Confused, she begins acting violently, destroying her father's computer and offending his guests during a party.
-Her parents Dave and Lynn take her to the hospital, where she is diagnosed with schizophrenia.
+Trouble starts when she is troubled by her father's computer print-outs; subsequently, she becomes paranoid that her boyfriend (Jeff) is cheating on her and comments that "they" told her everything.
+She returns home from college and begins to consistently hear voices.
+Confused, she acts violently, destroying her father's computer and offending his guests during a party.
+Her parents (Dave and Lynn) take her to the hospital, where she is diagnosed with schizophrenia.
 They refuse to believe that she has the disorder, however, blaming Nicole's behavior on her split with Jeff.
-They ignore the doctor's advice and take her back home, where she admits to her younger sister Lisa that she reacted that way because she heard voices and couldn't control herself.
-Nicole soon returns to college, takes back Jeff and stops taking the medication she was prescribed.
+They ignore the doctor's advice and take her back home, where she admits to her younger sister Lisa that she reacted the way she did because she heard voices and couldn't control herself.
+Nicole soon returns to college, reunites with Jeff and stops taking her prescribed medication.

-Soon, Nicole starts to hear voices again and becomes delusional.
-She ends up stopping in the middle of a freeway, stepping out of her car and panicking.
-Her parents agree to take her to the hospital, but are upset to find out that there is no cure, and respond angrily when she denies treatment.
+Shortly, Nicole starts to hear voices again and becomes delusional.
+She ends up stopping her car in the middle of a road, stepping out of her car and panicking.
+Her parents agree to take her to the hospital, but are upset to find out that there is no cure, and respond angrily when she fights taking treatment.
 Lynn tries to force Nicole to take medication, but she refuses to, explaining that it makes her feel sick.
 However, without the medication, she has a relapse of her psychotic symptoms.
 Realizing what she is doing, she gives in on the pills and allows her mother to help her.
 Side effects include suffering from seizures, which pushes her to make the decision to quit using medication again.
 She pretends that she is taking the pills, but is caught by Lisa.